Dynamite321/SJTU-CS410-Project/README.md

 # SJTU-CS410-Project
-Data processing and deep learning of CS410 project
+Data processing, deep learning method and the report of CS410 project